Houston's Line of Duty Firefighters

 Buried: Washington Cemetery (Glenwood Cemetery), Section D, Lot 44, Space 4

 Harold Denny, very new to the department, died when Engine 9 collided with a streetcar while responding to a fire at the Blue Front Boarding House located at 404½ Milam Street and Preston Street.
-At the time of the alarm, Harold was not on duty but was bringing bed sheets to his brother-in-law, John S. Little Sr. who was the Captain at Fire House No. 9.
+At the time of the alarm, Harold was not on duty but was bringing bed sheets to his brother-in-law, John S. Little Sr., who was the Captain at Fire House No. 9.
 When the fire call came in, he responded with the crew.
+The driver of Engine 9 used the North Main Viaduct, and as they exited the north end, a streetcar hit them, Denny died instantly, one crew member was injured.

 Thomas William "Bill" Dillion